 --

-The embodied research process consisted of site-visits to natural and urban locations around the Netherlands in order to explore desire with sound, texture, movement and shape.
-I am taking Sara Ahmed’s Orientations: Toward a Queer Phenomenology as a instruction manual to navigate these locations while analyzing the relationship between bodies, space, other non-human bodies and matter.
-Some of these methods have included intuitive collection of objects and their re-organization, recordings of soundscapes, notations of movements and choreographs instigated by objects, bodies and space, sound descriptions of the environment, conversations with friends, workshops with students, among others.
+The process consisted of an embodied research in natural and urban locations around the Netherlands in order to explore desire with sound, texture, movement and shape.
+I took Sara Ahmed’s Orientations: Toward a Queer Phenomenology as a instruction manual to navigate these locations while analyzing the relationship between bodies, space, other non-human bodies and matter.
+I have included methods such as intuitive collection of objects and their re-organization; recordings of soundscapes; notations of movements and choreographs instigated by objects, bodies and space; thorough sound descriptions of the environment; conversations with friends; workshops with students, amongst others.

 --